seriousManual/async/README.md

     //output will be: 1,2,3,4

-    // create a eventedQueue object, queueTriggered set to true
+    // create a eventedQueue object, autoRelock set to true

     var eq = async.eventedQueue( true );